backengineering/vmp2/README.md

 # Introduction

 This repository is a collection of legacy tools for working with **VMProtect 2**-protected binaries.
 These tools enable unpacking, analysis, and experimental **devirtualization** of software protected with VMProtect 2.
 At the core of this collection is **`vmprofiler`**, a utility library that provides the foundational logic used by all other tools.
 It is responsible for identifying key VMProtect 2 components such as **VM handlers**, the **handler table**, **transforms**, and more.

+Attempting to identify individual VM handlers is brittle, does not scale, and can be defeated by changes to the virtual machine.
+Instead, this project advocates an incremental lifting and control‑flow recovery strategy with minimal VM‑specific deobfuscation logic.
+Tools such as [Saturn](https://arxiv.org/pdf/1909.01752), [Triton](https://github.com/JonathanSalwan/VMProtect-devirtualization), and [Mergen](https://github.com/NaC-L/Mergen) have successfully deobfuscated VMProtect with little or no VM‑specific handler identification.
+This repository documents the architecture of VMProtect 2 and serves as a cautionary note: avoid building devirtualization tooling that heavily depend on identifying virtual‑machine‑specific handlers.

 ---